awnumar/gravity/README.md

 Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder -- pocket has you covered.

+## Installation

+Simply run:

+`$ go get github.com/libeclipse/pocket`

+This will fetch, compile, and install *pocket* automatically.
+An added bonus is that it should now be in your PATH so you can call the program from anywhere with a simple:

+`$ pocket`

 ## Security Properties

 * ***Multi-layer security*** - The password alone isn't enough to compromise your data.